 Parents are asked to please avoid parking directly outside the school in the interest of pupils’ health and safety.
 Only staff cars and service vehicles are permitted to enter the school drive way.

 - MEDICAL AND HEALTH CARE:

 Although the school nurse visits the school on a regular basis for routine checks on vision, hearing and general health, the medical examination of each child is normally in the first year of primary schooling.
-Staff of Lanarkshire Health Board and parents are in attendance.
+Staff of Lanarkshire Health Board are in attendance.
 Dental inspections are also carried out on a routine basis in primary schools and parents are offered necessary treatment for their children although they may choose to go instead to a family dentist.

 Please note that it is essential that parents inform the school of any particular medical requirements and of arrangements should a child have to be taken home from school.

 If a child takes ill or has an accident in school, parents or emergency contact will be contacted so that there will be no delay in the child receiving attention.

 It is essential that the school has 2 names and addresses for emergency contact for each pupil.